20 Questions to Ask a Prospective Property Manager

 How do you handle tenant calls for repairs?
 Do you try to solve the problem before sending out a repair person?

 I’ve found that often the problem can be handled by asking a few questions and the tenant doing a few easy tasks.
 This can end up saving a lot on unnecessary repair expenses.

-- Do you establish a threshold $ amount on repairs above which you always call owner?
+- Do you establish a threshold dollar amount on repairs above which you always call the owner?
 If so, what is that dollar amount?

 There are some great property managers out there and they can provide a valuable service to you, particularly as your portfolio grows and you expand beyond your local area.
 Before hiring, spend some time, do your research, talk to others and then conduct a thorough interview before making your final selection.

 Are there any questions you can think of that I’ve missed?